 In addition to the key audit partner rotation requirements applicable to PIE companies we audit, EY has established a long association safeguards framework.
-This is consistent with the requirements of the IESBA Code and includes consideration of the threats to independence created by the involvement of professionals over a long period of time and a safeguards framework to address such threats.
+This is consistent with the requirements of the IESBA Code and Article 17 of EU Audit Regulation No. 537/2014, and includes consideration of the threats to independence created by the involvement of professionals over a long period of time and a safeguards framework to address such threats.